MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 <hr>

-    5."As a user who doesn't understand websites, I want to easily find a phone number for the office so I can contact them."
+    5."As a user who doesn't understand websites, I want to easily know what answer I got wrong and right, and how many questions I still have to answer."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 | Contact Information | Navigate to the Contact page, locate the contact information and phone number or contact form | Finds the phone number and calls the office or uses the contact form to conact the office via email| Works as expected |